River Murray flows

 Barrage Operations and Water Levels in the Lower Lakes

-As at 31 8 January, the water level in Lake Alexandrina is approximately 0.71 m AHD and Lake Albert is approximately 0.64 m AHD.
+As of the 27th of February, the water level in Lake Alexandrina is approximately 0.56m AHD and Lake Albert is approximately 0.53m AHD noting that lake levels can fluctuate considerably depending on wind conditions.

-The Lower Lakes are managed to target a daily average lake level between0.70 m AHD and 0.80 m AHD during January December.
-High demand, hot temperatures and high winds over the Christmas break have resulted in a reduction in lake levels below that targeted for late December.
-Flow to the Coorong has been reduced to fishways only to support Lake levels to return to the target range for this time of the year.
+The Lower Lakes are managed, as far as practicable, to target a daily average lake level between 0.65m AHD and 0.75m AHD throughout February.
+High demand, hot temperatures and high winds over the summer have resulted in lake levels receding below the bottom of the planned operating range for this time of year, however, remain well above the Basin Plan target of 0.4m AHD for 95% of the time.

 During adverse weather conditions and high tides, SA Water will operate the barrages to minimise the risk of seawater entering Lake Alexandrina, therefore minimising any negative salinity impacts from reverse flow events.
 Barrage operations will continue to be undertaken dependent on upstream flows, lake levels and variable weather conditions.